Chatswood to Sydenham

-The Chatswood to Sydenham component of Sydney Metro City & Southwest involves the construction and operation of a 15.5 kilometre metro line from Chatswood, under Sydney Harbour and through Sydney’s CBD out to Sydenham.
+The Chatswood to Sydenham component of Sydney Metro City & Southwest involves the construction and operation of a new metro rail line from Chatswood under Sydney Harbour and through Sydney’s CBD out to Sydenham.

 Tunnelling under Sydney Harbour

-A specialised TBM will be used to cross Sydney Harbour
+A specialised TBM was used to tunnel under Sydney Harbour.
+Link to text version.

-How we will retrieve the TBMs at Blues Point
+How we retrieved the TBMs at Blues Point

 Building the tunnels

-TBMs will be used to excavate 15.5 kilometres of new twin rail tunnels between Mowbray Road, Chatswood and Bedwin Road, Marrickville.
+TBMs were used to excavate 15.5 kilometres of new twin rail tunnels between Chatswood and Sydenham.

-Sydney Metro City & Southwest needs five TBMs.
-Two will be launched and removed from the Chatswood and Marrickville dives sites, with the fifth from Barangaroo.
+Sydney Metro City & Southwest required five TBMs.
+Two were launched and removed from the Chatswood and Marrickville dives sites, with the fifth from Barangaroo.

 Building the stations

 The new underground stations on Stage 2 of Sydney Metro are designed to be as close to the surface as possible to allow customers to get in and out easily.
-At Crows Nest, Barangaroo, Central and Waterloo the stations will be excavated form the surface in a cut-and-cover construction method.
-At Victoria Cross, Martin Place and Pitt Street the station caverns will be mined out underground.
+At Crows Nest, Barangaroo, Central and Waterloo the stations have been excavated from the surface in a cut-and-cover construction method.
+At Victoria Cross, Martin Place and Pitt Street the station caverns have been mined out underground.

 Laying the tracks